ministryofjustice/accelerated_claims/README.md

 There's an experimental VM provisioner to create a local development environment.
 It's hoped this will be useful as a place to test deployment and infrastructure configuration, and to test against the application in a production-like environment.

-To get started, you'll need to have access to the config repo.
+To get started, you'll need to have [vagrant](http://www.vagrantup.com/) and [virtualbox](https://www.virtualbox.org/) (along with the 'VirtualBox Extension Pack' from the virtualbox download page) installed and access to the config repo.

 ```
 git clone git@github.com:ministryofjustice/accelerated_claims.git